Diffeological Coarse Moduli Spaces of Stacks over Manifolds: Introduction

-This paper is organized as follows. \hypref{s:diffeology}{Section} reviews diffeology and concrete sheaves, and extends their categorical equivalence to concrete sheaves over manifolds (\hypref{l:concrete comparison}{Lemma}). \hypref{s:concrete}{Section} reviews that the inclusion of concrete sheaves into sheaves of sets over manifolds has a left adjoint functor (concretization), and that the inclusion of sheaves of sets into stacks over manifolds (also called the Grothendieck construction) has a left adjoint functor (discretization).
-Together, these left adjoints compose to form $\coarse$ (see \hypref{d:coarse}{Definition} and \hypref{t:coarse adj}{Theorem}).
-We prove that it is co-continuous in \hypref{t:coarse co-continuous}{Theorem}, in the sense that it takes 2-colimits (more prevalently used in stacks) to colimits.
-In \hypref{s:differentiable stacks}{Section} we apply the above theory to differentiable stacks, proving the three claims above and ending the section with examples.
-In \hypref{s:differential forms}{Section} we express the results on differential forms on Lie groupoids in \cite{watts-groupoids} and \cite{KW} in terms of the coarse functor, and extend these results to differential forms on the corresponding discretized sheaves of sets (\hypref{t:differential forms}{Theorem}).
+This paper is organized as follows. \cref{s:diffeology} reviews diffeology and concrete sheaves, and extends their categorical equivalence to concrete sheaves over manifolds (\cref{l:concrete comparison}). \cref{s:concrete} reviews that the inclusion of concrete sheaves into sheaves of sets over manifolds has a left adjoint functor (concretization), and that the inclusion of sheaves of sets into stacks over manifolds (also called the Grothendieck construction) has a left adjoint functor (discretization).
+Together, these left adjoints compose to form $\coarse$ (see \cref{d:coarse} and \cref{t:coarse adj}).
+We prove that it is co-continuous in \cref{t:coarse co-continuous}, in the sense that it takes 2-colimits (more prevalently used in stacks) to colimits.
+As a first application, we restrict our attention to differentiable stacks in \cref{s:differentiable stacks}, obtaining the results mentioned above.
+Here we define a ``gerbe'' (\cref{d:gerbe}) and show that the discretization and concretization of a differentiable stack are equal if and only if it is represented by such a gerbe (\cref{p:gerbiness}).
+In \cref{s:differential forms}, we consider basic differential forms as a second application, extending the results of \cite{KW, watts-groupoids} to certain differentiable stacks.